 Should I get involved?

 Still, my sympathies are with Marin.
-Should an airline be allowed to change its schedule just before my flight and then tell me to take it or leave it?
+Should I allow an airline to change its schedule just before my flight and then tell me to take it or leave it?
 That just seems wrong.

 In the end, I declined to take this case.
 Not because I didn’t think it had merit, but because Marin had agreed to terms that left him with few options — and left me with none.
 Norwegian Air owes him a full refund for his flight to Rome, but not a penny more.